hmrc/mdtp-dog-team-apprentice/projects/It's getting cold in here.md

 Apprentices will learn to access USB devices with their programming language of choice, log data from them to a database, and eventually send that data to a remote server, which makes it publicly available on a web frontend.

-This project is **deliberately open-ended**, so that apprentices are free to iterate the product as they feel is appropriate.
+This project is **deliberately open-ended**, so that apprentices are free to iterate the product as they feel is appropriate to meet user needs.

 Skills developed
 ----------------